An overview

 Severe acute respiratory syndrome coronavirus 2 (SARS‑CoV‑2) is the virus that causes the respiratory illness COVID-19, responsible for the ongoing COVID-19 pandemic.
 Studies of infected patients have shown that SARS-CoV-2 RNA can be detected in the faeces of patients for weeks after the onset of clinical signs.

-Currently, researchers at the University of Edinburgh are investigating whether different variants of SARS-CoV-2 can be detected and quantified in wastewater.
+Researchers at the University of Edinburgh also investigated whether different variants of SARS-CoV-2 can be detected and quantified in wastewater.
 This opens up the possibility to provide real-time data to PHS and related agencies to monitor and respond to new variants.

-The SARS-CoV-2 prevalence in wastewater dataset is now published in Scientific Data
+The SARS-CoV-2 prevalence in wastewater dataset for the period of May 2020 to February 2022 is published in Scientific Data

 Sampling locations for COVID detection wastewater | |